Ansh-create/PORTFOLIO-WEBSITE/README.md

  <p align="justify">Created using HTML, CSS, JAVASCRIPT, PHP and BOOTSTRAP, hosted on VERCEL App.

-With the help of this portfolio website it helps me to display my web presence, skills, interests, family background, resume, projects, certificates, achievements, photoshoot skills etc.
+With this portfolio website it helps me to display my web presence, skills, interests, family background, resume, projects, certificates, achievements, photoshoot skills etc.

  In this project I tried to use <b> SMTP</b> to send emails by enabling SMTP servers in my GMAIL account.</p>